rpatrik96/rpatrik96.github.io/_drafts/2021-10-11-poc1-dags-d-sep.md

 In the example, we have $$P(A,T) = P(A)P(T|A),$$
 and not $P(T)P(A|T)$.
 You can read this **Conditional Probability Distribution (CPD)** off the graph with the following procedure:
-1. For each node $X$, write the variable(s) -as a node might contain multiple variables-on the _left_ of the conditioning bar
+1. For each node $X$, write the variable(s)-as a node might contain multiple variables-on the _left_ of the conditioning bar
 2. Then write the variables of the _parent nodes_ (the nodes with an incoming edge into $X$) to the _right_ of the conditioning bar-if none exists, as in the case of $P(A)$ in our example, the conditioning bar can be neglected. _To see that having no parents is a special case, we can also write $P(A|\emptyset)$, where we condition on the empty set $\emptyset$.

 >Did you notice?

-Yes, we already cleared the "D" as well: **directed means that we put arrowhead on the edges.** _(For those interested: undirected graphs can be useful e.g. for image segmentations with nodes of pixels and edges expressing when pixels are adjacent.)_
+Yes, we already cleared the "D" as well: **directed means that we put arrowheads on the edges.** With this notion, we can define extend our definitions, e.g. _directed_ paths require that we go from $X$ to $Y$ by following arrowheads.  _(For those interested: undirected graphs can be useful e.g. for image segmentations with nodes of pixels and edges connecting adjacent pixels.)_

-**Note:** reading the factorization off the graph gives the causal mechanisms.
+**Note:** reading the factorization off the graph gives us the causal mechanisms.
 If we _do not know_ $G$ then we also could have factorized in the non-causal way.
-So the directed edges gives us the additional information we need to establish cause-effect relationship.
+So the directed edges give us the additional information we need to establish cause-effect relationships.
 But this is only **qualitative**, i.e., it determines child-parent relationships, but does not describe the _(quantitative)_ equations governing them.
 How that is done, will be left for a future post.

 ### Independent Causal Mechanisms (ICM)